William04A/pispeedtest/README.md

 ### Changelog/Updates:
 **Application updates:**

+**V5.5: (releasing soon)**

+This PiSpeedtest release focuses both on stability improvements and other new features.
+This is what´s new:

+- PiSpeedtest´s configuration files now both supports JSON and .txt as file formats.
+Documentation is coming soon, but this is pretty self explainatory!

+- It is now much more clear which options that was applied, skipped or failed to be verified when loading data from the PiSpeedtest configuration file.

+- Fixed some spelling mistakes and bugs.

+- PiSpeedtest has introduced even better error handling ny using [faulthandler](https://docs.python.org/3/library/faulthandler.html) to dump tracebacks to log files.

+**Please note: PiSpeedtest V5.5 will be relased soon.**

 **V5.0.2:**

 This PiSpeedtest release fixes one mistake where waiting between speedtests was completeky broken in the "COMPATIBLE" mode.
-PiSpeedtest 5.5 is coming soon (release number unconfirmed) with many improvements and new features!
+PiSpeedtest 5.5 is coming soon with many improvements and new features!

 **V5.0.1:**